 To address it effectively, organizations need clarity.
 Many data-related terms are used loosely or interchangeably, but the differences between storage, access, responsibility, and jurisdiction are decisive.
 Without a clear understanding of these distinctions, data sovereignty remains an ambition rather than an actionable strategy.

-What data sovereignty means in the European context?
+What data sovereignty means in the European context

 Data sovereignty vs. data residency vs. data localization